 South Asian Americans Leading Together (SAALT) is a national, nonpartisan, non-profit organization that fights for racial justice and advocates for the civil rights of all South Asians in the United States.
 Our ultimate vision is dignity and full inclusion for all.

 Almas comes to SAALT as an experienced grassroots organizer and capacity builder.
-Her diverse portfolio includes tenures with collectives, non-profits, and the federal government, namely, the South Asian Network (SAN), the U.S. Department of State in their South and Central Asia Bureau, Satrang (Los Angeles, CA) and Khush D.C.
+Her diverse portfolio includes tenures with collectives, non-profits, and the federal government, namely, the South Asian Network (SAN), the U.S. Department of State in their Education and Cultural Affairs Bureau, Satrang (Los Angeles, CA) and Khush D.C.
 (Washington, D.C.)
 Additionally, she has also served on the steering committee of API Equality-LA and the board of National Queer Asian Pacific Islander Alliance (NQAPIA).
-Almas currently serves as the Racial Justice and Equity Committee Chair for NQAPIA.
+Almas most recently served as the Racial Justice and Equity Committee Chair for NQAPIA.

-As SAALT’s Community Partnerships Manager, Almas will work to expand SAALT’s work at the regional level with our community partners in the National Coalition of South Asian Organizations (NCSO), particularly around local advocacy and organizing efforts.
+As SAALT’s Director of Community Partnerships, Almas will work to expand SAALT’s work at the regional level with our community partners in the National Coalition of South Asian Organizations (NCSO), particularly around local advocacy and organizing efforts.
 She can be reached at email@example.com

 Mahnoor joins SAALT as our first Policy Associate.
 Prior to this role, Mahnoor worked as a Programs Associate at APIAVote, where she organized AAPI youth in civic engagement efforts on campuses across the country.
 She also interned at the National Immigrant Women’s Advocacy Project and the Global Knowledge Initiative, and explored the influence of the South Asian diaspora on the 2016 elections in her undergraduate thesis.